Social Media's Most-Watched Garden Personality

-LAURA LeBoutillier is an internet sensation.
+Laura LeBoutillier is an internet sensation.
 And in the gardening world, that's saying something!
-In the three years since she and her videographer/husband Aaron started making Garden Answer advice videos, Laura has collected a social media following of more than 2.2 million people.
+In the five years since she and her videographer/husband Aaron started making Garden Answer advice videos, Laura has collected a social media following of more than 5 million people.

 To watch her videos, you'd think Laura spends most of her time in the garden.
 And by most standards, she probably does.
 But it may come as a surprise that she does have other hobbies, like knitting (in the winter) and playing music.
 "I actually play the piano almost every day.
 I've played since I was four," says Laura.
 "I was trained classically for seventeen years."
 Her go-to composer is Brahms.

 But back to the garden!

 What is the first vegetable you grew yourself?